 The Llama 3 is a family of open-source models recently released by Meta.
 The model family consists of pre-trained and instruction-tuned chat models with 8B and 70B parameters.
 Since its release, the model has been well-received by the OSS community.
 The models have performed well in various benchmarks like MMLU, HUMANEVAL, MATH, etc. The small 8B model especially has outperformed many bigger models.
 This makes the model ideal for personal uses and edge deployment.
 However, many use cases require the models to be fine-tuned on a custom dataset to perform well.
 So, let’s understand what is RLHF and DPO then implement it.

-RLHF is an alignment technique usually applied after the Supervised Fine-tuning process to drill down certain types of behavior into a base model.
+RLHF is an alignment technique usually applied after the Supervised Fine-tuning process, known as “llama 3 fine tuning,” to drill down certain types of behavior into a base model.
 For example, the model can be trained to refuse to respond to harmful texts or to avoid hate speeches.
 This is an important step before releasing the models to the public.
 Big companies like Google, Meta, and OpenAI spend enormous resources to align the models before releasing them in the wild.

-The RLHF technique is a two-step process that involves training a reward model on preference data and fine-tuning the base model with reinforcement learning.
+The RLHF technique is a two-step process that involves training a reward model on preference data and fine-tuning the base model with reinforcement learning, specifically “llama 3 fine tuning.”
 The preference dataset is a highly curated dataset of accepted and rejected responses from foundational language models.
 A human data annotator ranks each response to add variability.
-The reward model is then trained or fine-tuned on the preference data, which can be the same model or different language model.
-It is possible to use a traditional classification model as well.
+The reward model is then trained or fine-tuned on the preference data, which can be the same model or different language model, or even a traditional classification model.

 The next step is to fine-tune the base model using RL.
 Traditionally in RLHF, the PPO (Proximal Policy Optimization) algorithm is used to update the parameters of the base model based on a reward function.
 In PPO, we have an initial language model, a policy model that will be fine-tuned, and the reward model from the previous step.